rcarrata/rcarrata.github.io/_posts/2021-01-03-ocp4_ipi_vmware_deep_dive_part2.md

 * the backends are the 3 masters of the OpenShift cluster, specifically the port 6443 that correspond to the OpenShift/Kubernetes API server.
 * The API is balanced using the roundrobin protocol
-* The weight defined in the backends are the same, so each master is equally load balanced (no priority neither weight is used).
+* The weight defined in the backends is the same, so each master is equally load balanced (neither priority nor weight differentiation is used).

 #### 5.2 Haproxy, KeepAlived and VRRP

-As we discussed before the Keepalived uses VRRP as the protocol for determine the node health and elect the IP owner.
+As we discussed before, Keepalived uses VRRP as the protocol to determine the node health and elect the IP owner.

-But how the Keepalived uses the VRRP for monitor VIPs and also how is linked with the Haproxy?
+But how does Keepalived use VRRP to monitor VIPs, and how is it linked with Haproxy?

-First we need to check again the Keepalived keepalived.tmpl used as a template (we focused only in the API checks and vrrp in this config file, in the next blog post we will analyze the Ingress checks and vrrps):
+First we need to check again the Keepalived keepalived.tmpl used as a template (we focus only on the API checks and vrrp in this config file, in the next blog post we will analyze the Ingress checks and vrrps):

 ```bash
 [core@vmware-nwjr2-master-0 ~]$ cat /etc/kubernetes/static-pod-resources/keepalived/keepalived.conf.tmpl